 Profile: Anisa began flight training with the intention of buying a plane; she has a private pilot certificate.
 The financial business professional wanted something modern, safe and fast.
 She went directly through Cirrus to buy the SR22.

 Typical Mission: Business and pleasure; frequent trips under 1,000 nm.

 Why This Airplane: It met all her needs (nonstop flights between California and Idaho, strong IFR platform, four seats), and she was impressed by its comfort, safety and Cirrus Perspective avionics.

 Intended Vs. Actual Use: Very close.
 Prior to receiving her instrument rating, she used the plane mostly for pleasure; now, she also uses it for business.

-Best Flight: Boise, Idaho, to Albuquerque, N.M., in the summer of 2009.
+Best Flight: Summer trip from Boise, Idaho, to Albuquerque, N.M.
 There was incredible scenery, and the avionics provided great comfort in avoiding developing weather.

 Top Tips: Be familiar with what you want and need.
 Buy for your actual use, not some idealized use.
 Thoroughly understand the advantages and limitations of each option.

 3 JOIN OWNER GROUPS.
 Owner groups are one of the best sources of information for prospective buyers of any aircraft, but few airplane shoppers ever think to join them before buying.
 A treasure trove of knowledge about everything from maintenance to pricing is available from these groups.
 Smaller groups have emerged that focus on single models within a manufacturer’s line.
 For example, there are Cessna, Cirrus, Piper and Beechcraft owner associations (and many more), as well as Bonanza, Duke and Skymaster groups—this is true for nearly every model out there.